rust-cli/book/src/tutorial/packaging.md

 <aside class="note">

 **Note:**
-If you used [trust] to build your binaries and add them to Github releases, you can also tell people to run
+If you used [trust] to build your binaries and added them to GitHub releases, you can also tell people to run
 `curl -LSfs https://japaric.github.io/trust/install.sh | sh -s -- --git your-name/repo-name`
 if you think that makes it easier.